hendricius/pizza-dough/README.md

 ## Picking the right flour

 There is an additional chapter dedicated to picking the right flour.
 The flour is the essential ingredient of your dough.
 It can all start very well with the right flour but can go totally wrong with the wrong flour.
-The experienced pizza baker is able to work around some of the deficits of the flour, but for a novice this can be the factor between epic success or big ass fail.
+The experienced *pizzaiolo* is able to work around some of the deficits of the flour, but for a novice this can be the factor between epic success or big ass fail.

 The rule of thumb: **Pick a flour that has high protein content.**